 Process or activity alternatives imply the investigation of alternative processes, methods or activities to achieve the same goal for the proposed TSF.
-The current planned Life of Mine (LOM) of the Free State operations exceed the available deposition capacity of these TSFs and the applicant is therefore proposing to construct the proposed Nooitgedacht TSF to cater for this additional capacity and for this there are no feasible or applicable activity or process alternatives, additional deposition space will be required for the tailings material.
+A new deposition site will be required for Harmony One Plant to replace the FSS2 and St. Helena 4 Tailings Storage Facilities by July 2024 and for this there are no feasible or applicable activity or process alternatives, additional deposition space will be required for the tailings material.
 No other process or activity alternatives have been identified that could be applicable to the TSF application.